-Artificial Intelligence (AI) is profoundly changing how we live and work.
-The cumulative impact of AI is likely to be comparable to other transformative technologies such as electricity or the internet.
-As a result, it is imperative that we take a strategic approach to realising the potential benefits offered by AI and to protecting people against the potential risks.
+Artificial intelligence (AI), particularly with advancements in generative AI like large language models' (LLMs) and ChatGPT, is profoundly changing how we live and work.
+The cumulative impact of AI, enhanced by the capabilities of Generative AI, is likely to be comparable to other transformative technologies such as electricity or the internet.
+As a result, it is imperative that we take a strategic approach to realising the potential benefits offered by AI and to protecting Kiwis against the potential risks.